acl-org/acl-style-files/README.md

 # *ACL Paper Styles

-This directory contains the latest LaTeX and Word templates for *ACL conferences.
+This directory contains the latest LaTeX, Word and LibreOffice templates for *ACL conferences.

 ## Instructions for authors